Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Lately, however, you can use AI tools such as ChatGPT to translate qualitative data to quantitative insights quickly.
 For example, you could feed interview notes from customers conversations to ChatGPT and request quantitative data from the AI tool.

-On the other hand, there is quantitative feedback such as that coming from surveys.
+On the other hand, there is quantitative feedback such as that coming from user surveys.
 When customers rate their satisfaction (or some other aspect of customer experience) with a number, they give you quantitative, measurable feedback about your product.
 The downside is that you don’t get as many details as you would with qualitative methods.

 The second method of classifying user feedback is the division between reactive and proactive feedback.